kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Week 1

-Begin running release-notes tool for ongoing collection of release notes with the first alpha release, which has been cut directly after the latest minor.
+Begin running release-notes tool for the ongoing collection of release notes with the first alpha release, which has been cut directly after the latest minor.
     - Update the `release-notes-draft.md`
     - Update the website
 - Begin attending release team meetings